teifip/gke-demo/docs/influxdb.md

 ### Using the InfluxDB CLI

-In case you want to use the CLI for troubleshooting or simply to see the database content, you can use the following [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) commands to identify the InfluxDB pod name and [get a shell](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/) on the InfluxDB container:
+In case you want to use the CLI for troubleshooting or simply to inspect the database content, you can use the following [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) commands to identify the InfluxDB pod name and [get a shell](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/) on the InfluxDB container:

 ```
 kubectl get pod